qkoziol/axe/README.txt

 and other tasks are still executing in the engine.
 In the second case, other threads must finish with the engine before all tasks complete.

+This library reserves no threads for internal use - all scheduling is done by the application thread during API calls and by task worker threads.

 Primary contact for AXE is Neil Fortner <nfortne2@hdfgroup.org>